ThomasGTHB/OrthoLM/README.md

 Cluster embedded proteins with k-means algorithm and analyse the final clusters: Python code in the Jupyter notebook
 ```
-jupyter notebook # open the notebook
+jupyter notebook
 ```
-When opening the notebook, select the kernel with homology_detection__env name.
+After opening the notebook, select the kernel with homology_detection__env name.